IP Checker

 #### Timezone

 Compares the browser time zone (`Intl.DateTimeFormat`) with the IP geolocation.
-If they do not match (for example, the IP is from Germany, but the browser shows UTC+3), this is a sign of proxy use.
+If they do not match (for example, the IP is from Germany while the browser shows UTC+3), this indicates proxy usage.

 #### Language